JonCro/Sass-Gulp-Starter/README.md

 # Sass Simple Starter

-A simple package for compiling Sass, concatenate & minify JS, image optimization and running a dev server
+A simple package for compiling Sass, concatenate & minify JS, and image optimization that then copies all to a 'dist' directory that spins up a local dev server.

 ### Version
 1.0.0